Bowl Feeder vs. a Vision-Guided Feed System

 A bowl feeder will only fit specific components.
 With a vision-guided system, you can reprogram it for a new component without the need for any retooling.

-A vision system is also far more effective for components that are more symmetrical or require a specific orientation based on something other than the component’s shape; components that need to be oriented based on color, for example.
+A vision system is also far more effective for components that are more symmetrical or require a specific orientation based on something other than the component’s shape; components that need to be oriented based on colour, for example.

 Should You Choose a Bowl Feeder or a Vision-Guided Feed System?

-When choosing between a bowl feeder versus a vison guided feed system, it all comes down to your specific requirements.
+When choosing between a bowl feeder versus a vison-guided feed system, it all comes down to your specific requirements.